Congressional delegation outlines what the recently-passed infrastructure means for CT

 President Joe Biden is expected to sign the bill into law in the coming days.

 Back in September, Channel 3 asked Connecticut's delegation and local officials how the money would be used in each district.
-Read those stories below:
+Read those reports below:

 - CT 1st Congressional District looks to use federal funding to revamp travel through Hartford